-Mr. LaMontagne reviewed possible agenda items with joint meeting with Pittsboro on Thursday, June 9th at 6pm at the Chatham County Agriculture and Conference Center:
+Mr. LaMontagne reviewed possible agenda items with a joint meeting with Pittsboro on Thursday, June 9th at 6pm at the Chatham County Agriculture and Conference Center:

-- update on Town Hall - update on where they are with water and sewer - update on any affordable housing plans - what are plans for parks and parks/rec programming
+- update on Town Hall - update on where the Town was with water and sewer - update on any affordable housing plans - what were plans for parks and parks programming

-Commissioner Dasher asked if the County could ask about re-purposing the current Central Services Building when Chatham County Schools moves to Renaissance Drive.
-Mr. LaMontagne described a plan to come together when the schools vacate the building per the Memorandum of Understanding.
-Mr. LaMontagne will be prepared to bring up the MOU at the Joint meeting with the County and Town of Pittsboro Commissioners to get it on the Town's radar.
+Commissioner Dasher asked if the County could ask about re-purposing the current Central Services Building when Chatham County Schools moved to Renaissance Drive.
+Mr. LaMontagne described a plan to come together when the schools vacated the building per the Memorandum of Understanding.
+Mr. LaMontagne would be prepared to bring up the Memorandum of Understanding at the Joint meeting with the County and Town of Pittsboro Commissioners to get it on the Town's radar.